Saint Peter's Peacocks football

-The Saint Peter's Peacocks football team was the intercollegiate American football team of Saint Peter's College in Jersey City, New Jersey.
-The team competed in the NCAA Division I Football Championship Subdivision (FCS) and was in the Metro Atlantic Athletic Conference.
-The school's first football team was fielded in 1971.
+The Saint Peter's Peacocks football program was the intercollegiate American football program of Saint Peter's College in Jersey City, New Jersey.
+The team competed at the NCAA Division I Football Championship Subdivision (FCS) level and was a member of the Metro Atlantic Athletic Conference (MAAC).
+The school's first football team was fielded in 1971 and played their home games at Roosevelt Stadium until 1981.
+The Peacocks played their home games at Cochrane Stadium in Jersey City.

 The football program was discontinued at the conclusion of the 2006 season.